perkinsashley26/sevenmileshardware/README.md

 # How to run

-1. Create a virtual environment by using
+1. Create a virtual environment by running:

 ```
 python -m venv venv
 ```

-2. Install the required pip packages:
+2. Install the required pip packages by running:

 ```
 pip install -r requirements.txt